umair-ahmed-dev/SENGA-OPS/README.md

 ```

 Which ```<target>``` can have different options which explained in previouse section.
-> 💡 You might need to redo the make command or if it is neccessary modofigy the flags to build it completely.
+> 💡 NB: You might need to redo the make command or if it is neccessary modofigy the flags to build it completely.
 ---

 ## 🚀 Running the Simulation